jscrambler/jscrambler/README.md

 ### JavaScript Threat Monitoring

 Jscrambler displays [real-time notifications](https://jscrambler.com/products/javascript-threat-monitoring?utm_source=github.com&utm_medium=referral) whenever there is a threat to the protected code.
-Any attempt to modify or debug protected code will display a detailed alert on the Live Feed dashboard.
+Any code lock violation or attempt to modify/debug protected code will display a detailed alert on the Live Feed dashboard.

 ### Profiling